Treatment - Corticosteroids

 - Hives and angioedema (swelling)

-For chronic hives, steroids may be used as a skin cream or as a pill.
-Oral corticosteroids may help control symptoms during a severe episode.
+For chronic hives, oral steroids may help control symptoms during a severe episode.
 In most cases, they are only used if H1 antihistamines and other drugs are not controlling symptoms.2-4

 Doctors try to avoid long-term treatment with steroids due to the risk of side effects.
 Experts recommend that oral corticosteroids are used for less than 10 days.
 More research is needed to find the best dose and length of treatment in people with chronic hives.2,5